cea-hpc/modules/doc/source/modulefile.rst

 .. mfcmd:: unsetenv variable [value]

  Unsets environment *variable*.
-However, if there is an optional *value*, then when unloading a module, it will set *variable* to *value*.
+When a *modulefile* is unloaded, no operation is performed unless if an optional *value* is defined, in which case *variable* is to *value*.
 The :mfcmd:`unsetenv` command changes the process' environment like :mfcmd:`setenv`.

+ .. only:: html

+    .. versionchanged:: 5.0
+       *variable* is not unset when unloading *modulefile* and no optional value is provided

 .. mfcmd:: variant [--boolean] [--default value] name value...